 “Develop a taste for coffee”, says Kevin, who studies Commerce and Science.
 When planning your lunch break, head out to a café in an area of uni you’ve never been to for new surroundings and people.

-Finally, be kind to yourself and know that making friends makes you vulnerable and takes time.
+Finally, be kind to yourself and know that making friends makes you vulnerable and can take time.
 If you feel weighed down, come have a chat with our friendly and supportive counsellors.
 Our Counselling and Psychological Services have helped many students in your position, and there are workshops all year round to skill yourself up.
-For immediate attention, seek crisis help.